-3.3 PORTFOLIO HEDGING
+3.3 3.3.
+PORTFOLIO HEDGING

-At any time during the Default Management Process, the Corporation may, if it deems appropriate, hedge the portfolio of the suspended Clearing Member in order to limit the accumulation of market and credit losses.
+At any time during the default management processDefault Management Process, the Corporation may, if it deems appropriate, hedge the portfolio of the suspended Clearing Member in order to limit the accumulation of market and credit losses.
 Note that in such cases the Corporation may consider the use of instruments not part of the organization's clearing universe, including cash securities.

-3.4 LIQUIDITY MANAGEMENT
+3.4.
+LIQUIDITY MANAGEMENT